 This one is pretty straight-forward.
 You could easily be a cold caller for a business that’s trying to generate leads and sales if you’ve got the marketing skills (and stomach) for it.
 Many people are afraid of cold outreach, especially when it comes to picking up the phone and dialing a prospect, which is a benefit to you if you’re a people person.

 You can charge a fee based on commission, or just a flat fee to be doing the work.
 Whichever you prefer and however you prefer to work.
 Commission is likely the easier sell-through, because it’s a pay-for-performance type of model.

 32. Lead Generation.

 You could go the extra mile and just be a “lead generation” freelancer.
-Whether that means creating converting landing pages, helping strategize how to gather leads through email or social, or even just cold outreach – you can offer a suite of services that position you as a lead generation go-to person.
+Whether that means creating high-converting landing pages, helping strategize how to creatively generate leads through email or social, or even just cold outreach – you can offer a suite of services that position you as a lead generation go-to person.

 There are many businesses out there focused solely on leads and sales, and you could be a go-to resource for them that strategically helps them come up with new ways to grow.